 Our objective is to cultivate a pool of certified caregivers through a comprehensive course structure.
 The curriculum focuses on the empathetic, emotive, nutritional, paramedical, physio-therapeutic as well as spiritual aspects of oncological care.
-Each batch consists of 20 candidates who are trained to be proficient in handling the needs of patients as efficiently as possible.
-Catch our founder Mrs. Ruby Ahluwalia, as she speaks about the inception of the onco-caregivers course.
+Each batch consists of 25 students who are trained to be proficient in handling the needs of patients as efficiently as possible.
+Check our Founder, Mrs. Ruby Ahluwalia, as she speaks about the inception of the onco-caregivers course.

-Our course is specially designed for those who’ve had first-hand experience with the illness, be it cancer victors, relatives of cancer patients or even those who wish to serve in the fight against cancer.
-The comprehensive module empowers them through immersive learning and on-field experiences to navigate through the patient’s elaborate series of medical interventions with steadfast guidance and support at every juncture.
+Our course is specially designed for those who’ve had first-hand experience with the illness, be it cancer victors, relatives of cancer patients as well as those who wish to serve in the fight against cancer.
+This comprehensive course empowers them through immersive learning and on-field experiences to navigate through the patient’s elaborate series of medical interventions with steadfast guidance and support at every juncture.
 In many situations, patients are aware of the challenges that lie ahead in the course of their treatment but find it difficult to mentally prepare themselves before undergoing any therapy.
-This reluctance arises out of the psychological vulnerability attached to the idea of cancer viewed in society as an illness that generally means the end of life.
-Graduates of the Can Saarthi program are trained to help the patients face these challenges head-on by helping them in acceptance of ground-realities in a gentle, empathetic manner.
+This reluctance arises out of the psychological vulnerability attached to the idea of cancer being viewed in society as an illness that generally means the end of life.
+Graduates of the Can Saarthi program are trained to help the patients face these challenges head-on by helping them in acceptance of ground realities in a gentle, empathetic manner.
 Since most of these professionals are cancer victors themselves, it is much easier and practical for them to explain what lies in the near future for the existing patient by bringing out their personal experiences in their daily conversations.
 Thus providing a holistic approach to cancer care that goes beyond the conventional methods of treatment.
-Learn more about the onco care giving course, with Ms Archana Vishaye, as she speaks about her experiences.
+Learn more about the onco caregiving course, with Ms. Archana Vishaye, as she speaks about her experiences.

-This certificate course works towards developing a co-operative network to create the means of employment for cancer victors from all socio-economic backgrounds.
-Ultimately, our graduates are placed in organisations and hospitals that delve into the wellbeing and care of cancer patients, thus helping them achieve a dignified livelihood by caring for relatively affluent patients.
+This certificate course works towards developing a cooperative network to create the means of employment for cancer victors from all socio-economic backgrounds.
+Ultimately, our graduates are placed in organizations and hospitals that delve into the wellbeing and care of cancer patients, thus helping them achieve a dignified livelihood by caring for relatively affluent patients.